 In addition to this API reference, the following resources are available in the Develop Help Center:

 For common questions, see the Sunshine questions in the developer FAQ

-For tutorials, articles, and other information, see Using the Sunshine APIs
+For tutorials, articles, and other information, see Sunshine in the Develop Help Center

 Authentication works as described in the Security and Authentication in the Zendesk v2 API documentation.